If you are looking to sell a car in Germany, you will be pleased to know that there are several options available to you.

 Selling a car in Germany can be easy if you know which route to take.
 There are a few options from which to choose – sell it to a dealer, an online buying site or to a private buyer.
 The specifics of how to sell a car in Germany differs from option to option, all explained below.

 Selling a car to a German dealer

 If you plan to sell a car to a dealer, you can expect a fast and easy process.
 Most dealerships that sell used cars in Germany will buy your car immediately without asking too many questions.
-But there’s a little catch: though a sale is guaranteed, you should be prepared for price negotiations.
+But there’s a little catch: although you have a guaranteed sale, you should prepare for price negotiations.
 You will probably sell your used car for a much lower price.

-Another possibility offered by many car dealerships is a trade-in, in which you simply exchange your old car for a new one, paying an attractive price.
+Another possibility offered by many car dealerships is a trade-in; this is where you simply exchange your old car for a new one, paying an attractive price.

 Car sale with a buying site

 Many online-based services offer the opportunity to sell used cars in Germany with minimal effort.
 Wirkaufendeinauto.de and ichwillmeinautoloswerden.de, for example, provide free online valuations of your car before selling it.
 The valuations require entering information about your vehicle to determine the current value; you can then often book an appointment at a location nearby, where someone inspects the car more thoroughly.
 After the TÜV-certified valuation, you get the chance to sell it at or near value.

 The service differs from buying site to buying site.
 Some offer you a free valuation in advance, and they will also take care of the formalities after the purchase of your car.
 It’s important to check the fine print before committing to any one car buying site.